Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The card was one of the first to offer 3x points on dining and travel purchases, extend a huge $300 travel credit, and provide other valuable benefits like rental car insurance and discounts, as well as hotel perks at select brands.
+There’s no doubt that the Chase Sapphire Reserve® took the travel credit card world by storm when it launched in 2016.
+It was one of the first to offer bonus points on dining and travel purchases, extend a huge $300 travel credit, and provide other valuable benefits like rental car insurance and discounts and hotel perks at select brands.

 These benefits are all in addition to the fact that the card earns Chase Ultimate Rewards points — some of the most flexible and valuable points on the market.